empowerID/empowernow_docs/docs/marketing/competitive.md

 Notes

 - We should expect continued consolidation and convergence on OpenID AuthZEN semantics and discovery.
-Competitors in PDP will strengthen interop stories rapidly; our advantage is a provable end‑to‑end fabric with BFF‑mediated zero‑token SPAs, Studios, and CAEP/observability baked in.
+Competitors in PDP will strengthen interop stories rapidly; our advantage is a provable end‑to‑end fabric with ARIA Shield‑mediated zero‑token SPAs, Studios, and CAEP/observability baked in.
 - Keep this honest: for app‑only teams that “just need decisions,” a specialized PDP (Aserto/Cerbos/Permit.io) can be the fastest path.
 Our differentiation matters when buyers want one control plane for AuthN+AuthZ+Automation+Inventory with runtime UI, hybrid connectivity, and measurable evidence.